 The cats that you buy from these breeders have learned to socialize with their mother and their littermates and should have all the required vaccinations and paperwork.

-Since Black Siberian Cats are quite rare it might be difficult to find a breeder that has one available.
+Since a black Siberian cat is quite rare it might be difficult to find a breeder that has one available.
 Because of that, it might be necessary to travel in order to pick up your cat if you manage to find one.

 Adoption is also an option and is usually much more affordable.
 However, when adopting you will usually not get a kitten but rather a fully grown cat.
 There are several websites like petfinder.com where you can enter the kind of cat you want and search through a database of available animals.
 Keep in mind though that Siberians aren’t available for adoption all that often due to how high the demand for this cat is and that it might take a while to find an available one.